ezodude/orra/README.md

 [LangChain](https://python.langchain.com/v0.1/docs/modules/agents/), [CrewAI](https://github.com/joaomdmoura/crewAI),
 and more.

-## Workflow enhancements (in the works)

-Orra bakes in enhancements to enable reliable, repeatable execution of complex multi agent service-based workflows by:

-- Offering pre-built data and API integrations as part of the SDK.
-- Standardizing flow control between agent services.
-- Enhancing tool prompting via integrated LLM fine-tuning.
-- Evaluating agent-service outputs to ensure correctness and quality.
-- Monitoring costs across LLMs and tools.
-- Offering pre-built open-source agents to get you up and running fast.
+You can simply install or import your agents and use them in your Orra application.

+## Roadmap

 ## We're just getting started

-We're still ironing out the details of our **Local Development Environment**.
+We're still ironing out the details.

-You can try out the latest by installing a local version of Orra.
+You can try out the latest by cloning the repo installing a local version of Orra.

-(Check out the [Dependabot example](examples/dependabot/README.md) for a demo of a real-world agent service-based workflow)

 ### What does Orra look like?